skoogee/pi_monitor/README.md

 # Ubuntu Pihole Monitor

+""This utility was forked and modifed to enable monitoring of a Pihole server installated on Ubuntu, Thus connecting properly with Pi Stats App for IOS.""

 Python utility to get Ubuntu metrics.
 This is an experimental utility, use at your own risk :)

 This is just a very simple Python script using a http server to provide some ubuntu metrics via REST calls, like temperature, load average and more.